 Any employee who violates the terms of this policy may be suspended, non-renewed or terminated.
 In addition, violations may result in notification of appropriate legal officials.

-Employees who know or believe that NKCES alcohol-free/drug-free policies have been violated must promptly make a report to the local police department, sheriff, or Kentucky State Police.
+Any NKCES employee who knows or has reasonable cause to believe that a person has violated KRS 158.155 shall immediately report any use, possession, or sale of a controlled substance, or who receives information from a student or other person of conduct which is required to be reported, shall immediately cause a report to be made to the District’s law enforcement agency and either the local law enforcement agency or the Kentucky State Police.

 Any employee convicted of a workplace violation of drug abuse statutes must notify the Executive Director/designee of the conviction within five (5) working days.